meterai07/meterai07/README.md

 <h1 align="center">Hi 👋, I'm Tengku Muhammad Rafi Rahardiansyah</h1>

 # 💫 About Me:
-An undergraduate in Informatic Engineering with a strong interest in backend development and also frontend development.
+Have strong interest in backend development and also frontend development.
 I am passionate about building robust, efficient, and elegant software and am excited to apply my skills to tackle challenging problems.

 # 📊 GitHub Stats: